The To-zaki Washi no Miya Shrine (東崎鷲の宮神社) in Tsuchiura – Why is there an anchor there?

 Tsuchiura City holds a February-long Hina Doll event (in imitation of the one in

 When I got off the bus and started walking north along the tracks for about 500 meters before turning left into To-zaki, I realized how much things had changed.
-No longer near the Sakura River (which I guess had shifted its course over the centuries) and no longer even near the lake ( which was now cut off by the embankment built to support the Joban Railroad Line- and prevent flooding), the whole area has now been built up.
-It was obvious, however, that the good ol` days are long gone…. the thriving shops and bustling residential neighborhoods that I guess had existed for most of the 20th century are now rusting… many commercial buildings and homes seemed empty, some even boarded up.
+No longer near the Sakura River (which I guess has shifted its course over the centuries) and no longer even near the lake ( which is now cut off by the embankment built to support the Joban Railroad Line- and prevent flooding), the whole area has now been built up into a modern commercial and residential district with the city of Tsuchiura.
+It was obvious, however, that the good ol` days are long gone…. the thriving shops and bustling residential neighborhoods that I guess had existed for most of the 20th century are now rusting… many shops, commercial buildings and homes seemed empty, some even boarded up.

 When I asked what had happened I was told what I had already realized on my walk over- the parishioners (UJIKO) had grown too few and too old to carry on the JAKAMOKOJAN tradition any longer.
-In fact the festival had been running on fumes since the war (during which it had also been temporarily cancelled).
-During the 1950 it had been given life by the War Widows` Association and later its cause had been taken up by the Junior Chamber of Commerce.
+In fact, the festival had been running on fumes since the war (during which it had also been temporarily cancelled).
+During the 1950s it had been kept on life-support by the War Widows` Association and later the cause of keeping it going had been taken up by the Junior Chamber of Commerce.
 Now there`s no one left to keep it alive.

 Eight Choshi fishermen came to formerly present the anchor as a token of thanks to the deity of the shrine.
-They wore festive vests that revealed their tatoo covered arms.
+They wore festive vests that revealed their tattoo-covered arms.

 To the left of the prayer hall are three stones sticking up out of the ground.
-Power-stones (CHIKARA ISHI) supposedly used in tests of strength on festival days – though I also believe that these stones (inscribed with the characters meaning MAN-STONES must also represent the male force …while the pond behind them represents the female (the importance of achieving balance between the male and female forces is a fundamental concept in Esoteric Buddhism.
+Power-stones (CHIKARA ISHI) which were used in tests of strength on festival days – though I also believe that these stones (inscribed with the characters meaning MAN-STONES must also represent the male force … while the pond behind them represents the female (the importance of achieving balance between the male and female forces is a fundamental concept in Esoteric Buddhism.

-The pond (the natural phenomenon which most probably prompted the founders to erect the shrine on that particular spot) is now apparently only a shadow of what it once was – and in the middle of it there is a small shrine for the goddess Benten ( I told you the pond represented the female!) and I was told of how a beautiful young woman, the daughter of one of a local priest, drowned herself in that pond after her father had passed away (shortly after he had driven away her husband whom he could no longer tolerate.
+The pond (the natural phenomenon which most probably prompted the founders to erect the shrine on that particular spot) is now apparently only a shadow of what it once was – and in the middle of it, there is a small shrine for the goddess Benten ( I told you the pond represented the female!).
+Standing there a local woman to me how a beautiful young woman, the daughter of one of the local priests, drowned herself in that pond after her father had passed away (shortly after he had driven away her husband whom he could no longer tolerate.

-KONO ATARI ME NI MIYURU MONO MINNA SHUZUSHI
+KONO ATARI ME NI MIYURU MONO MINNA SUZUSHI

 Which I translate as: